8bNFT/incomplete-guide-to-imx/README.md

 Your L2 minted ERC721/ERC20 token will not be visible as such on L1 until its first withdrawal, it will - however - have its [L1 representation, immutability and cryptographic security](https://docs.x.immutable.com/docs/developer-faq#nfts) from the moment you mint it.
 Example implementation jump link.

 You may think of this function as a **wrapper around ERC721's _safeMint()**, with the added benefit of being able to store on-chain metadata through blueprints.

+### Ownable
+In order for IMX to verify the contract's owner which is used to allow access to the IMintable implementation, your contract needs to have an owner.
+An example implementation is [OpenZeppelin's Ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol).

+What's really required is
+    owner()

+Which returns an address of the owner.
+If you don't want to use OpenZeppelin's Ownable, you may implement this yourself.
+Address returned from that method is the one you must be able to sign minting requests with.

 ### Metadata
 Immutable X recognizes two (2) types of metadata: **mutable** and **immutable**.